Name: The package name. The maximum length is 60 characters.

 Pacing & Capping: (Read-only for existing packages) At which level to pace and cap placements in the package:

 Package level pacing: This pacing strategy operates by pacing and capping all included placements as a group.
-This ensures that all placements within a given package are optimized holistically, distributing spend based on performance and scale to selected key performance indicators (KPIs).
+This strategy ensures that all placements within a given package are optimized holistically, distributing spend based on performance and scale to selected key performance indicators (KPIs).

 Placement level pacing: This pacing strategy operates by pacing and capping all included placements individually.
 The best practice is to use this strategy only to execute guaranteed private marketplace deals.